MarcFinns/HyperDriver/README.md

 LED driver and power board for Hyperion (DYI Ambilight)

 After setting up hyperion I was annoyed by starting/stopping it manually every time.
-My weekend project was to build a proper solution - with components I had in the drawer.
+My weekend project was to build a proper solution - with components I had in the drawer, which might explain some weird design choices.

 The board does the following: